 Chairman Restrepo called the meeting to order and asked for the roll call.
 Terry Rubald, Deputy Executive Director, Department of Taxation, called roll.
 All members were present except for Senator Greg Brower and Member Neilander.
-A quorum was established.
+Terry Rubald stated there was a quorum.